Masked bowerbird: Taxonomy

-The flame bowerbird is distributed in and endemic to rainforests of New Guinea.
+The masked bowerbird is distributed in and endemic to rainforests of New Guinea.
 This species is the first bowerbird described by naturalists.
 Because of the male's beautifully coloured plumage, it was previously thought to be a bird-of-paradise.
 Indeed, the male flame bowerbird also has a courtship display along with his bower.
 He twists his tails and his wings to the side, and then shakes his head quickly.

 The masked bowerbird is evaluated as least concern on the IUCN Red List of Threatened Species.